 Who will take care of my legal paper work after the ceremony?

-We take care of mailing in your finalized marriage certificate so it is one less thing to worry about on your big day.
+We can take care of processing your marriage license so it is one less thing to worry about on your big day.

 Does my ceremony have to be legal?